-- Demonstrate skilful use of the visual elements: line, tone, texture, pattern, form and colour. - Build on your recording skills of drawing in a wide range of media and application of photography. - Experiment with a broad range of media, techniques and processes in fine art & design. - Develop, analyse and communicate ideas to give your work personal meaning. - Undertake self-review of your progress. - Gain insights into the work of other artists who will inspire your art. - Produce final outcomes that reflect your skills and creative investigations.
+- Demonstrate skilful use of the visual elements: line, tone, texture, pattern, form and colour. - Build on your recording skills; drawing in a range of media and developing skills in photography. - Experiment with a broad range of media, techniques and processes in fine art & design. - Develop, analyse and communicate ideas to give your work personal meaning. - Undertake self-review of your progress. - Gain insights into the work of other artists who will inspire your work and ideas. - Produce a final outcome that reflects your skill and creative investigations.